 The distance sand is transported has a direct bearing on the delivered price.
-Using the Bream Bay resources, instead of Kaipara sand to meet demand in central and south Auckland will avoid direct transport costs estimated at \$6.3m per year for the first three years, before increasing by \$10.5m per year as tonnages increase.
+Using the Pakiri resource, instead of Kaipara sand to meet demand in central and south Auckland will avoid direct transport costs estimated at \$4.2m per year.
 This represents a significant portion of the total value of the sand.
 Currently, sand sells for approximately \$45 per tonne (delivered).
-Servicing the market using the principal alternative would see costs increase to \$10.6m per year for the first three years, increasing to \$17.7m as operations scale up-the exact increase is subject to the final contract details around quantity, quality, timing, and so forth.
+Servicing the market using the principal alternative would see costs increase to \$7.1m per year relative to using Pakiri sand.
 The potential cost saving relates to the change in costs.
-The avoided costs are substantial, and incurred every year.
+The avoided costs are substantial and incurred every year.